- Chancellor’s Office

 The University of Maine System (University) recognizes that international study and work experiences are integral to students, faculty, residents and staff by broadening their perspectives on intercultural diversity and relationships.
 It is also recognized that such travel may pose certain unique and increased risks to participants and to the University.

 While the travel policy is written on a blanket, non-reporting basis, it is best if we notify the carrier of any planned trips in advance of their departure just to avoid any surprises.
-A simple email to risk management outlining the number of people traveling, destination and purpose of the trip should be sufficient.
-Prior to departure, a completed international travel form should be completed and forwarded to Risk Management.
+A simple email to request the status of any country is highly encouraged.
+Concur is used for all travel requests and Risk Management routinely reviews travel requests to ensure that coverage is provided for the trips in the system.
+Please use Concur for all international travel requests.
+Approvals are done by your immediate Supervisor.

 Who is covered?